 Ecuador was sharply down in August but seems to be holding steady for the last two years.

-Gabon has been added to OPEC but their production is so low it will have little effect one way or the other.
+Gabon was added to OPEC a few months ago but their production is so low it will have little effect one way or the other.

 Indonesia will also not affect OPEC production in a big way one way or the other.